AsPingvinas/DnD_helper/README.md

 ### What is the application

+<p>This is my coursework project for university.
+I had to follow the man 4 OOP pillars and had to use 2 diffrent design patters.
+Of course the results will be covered and analysed with diffrent levels of succssess.</p>

 <p>"Dungeon's and dragons" is a role playing game where players use their imagination to create character's and defeat medievel/futuristic and fantasy themed campaigns.
 So the goal of my coursework was to make a simplified "Dungeon's and dragon's" character sheet creator, which can also edit the inventory, level up and edit stats of character's.</p>